Leaf-Agriculture/docs/docs/alerts_events.md

 ### Operation updated

 Event for when an operation has updated.
-This event can be useful for identifying new operations when they are available.
+This event can be useful for identifying changes to operations.

 Alerts for this event are in the following format: